- Calvin having to get a shot (offscreen), while his mom hides her face in embarrassment:

 Hobbes: Do you think the townsfolk will ever find Hamster Huey's head?

 - Pretty much the entire bat report arc.
 There's a damn good reason why the scene with Calvin reading his report provides the page image for Critical Research Failure.
 Even funnier in the Anniversary edition, where Watterson mentions that, after that arc, he learned far more about Bats than he'd ever cared to know.
+You can start it here.

 All the students but Calvin: BATS AREN'T BUGS!!!